cea-hpc/fastiron/profiling/SequentialAnalysis/FloatTypeComparison.md

  `FoM: 8.085e5 [segments / cycle tracking time]`    | `FoM: 7.638e5 [segments / cycle tracking time]`

 There is an approximate 5% difference of Figure of Merit between the two versions.
-From this we can guess that the memory one of multiple limiting factors overall.
+From this we can guess that the memory is only one of multiple limiting factors overall.
 Otherwise, the increase in _FoM_ would have been much higher.

 Interestingly, event correlation to `CycleTracking` seems exacerbated when using `f64` for computations.
 While the difference may not be significant for `Census`, it is for all others.
 The opposite phenomenon